Data-driven Algorithms for Dimension Reduction in Causal Inference: Effect of school achievements on acute complications of type 1 diabetes mellitus

-The study population comprises of all children diagnosed with T1DM before the age of 14 and that received a compulsory school grade in Sweden between 1991 and 1997 ($n$ = 2234).
+The study population comprises of all children diagnosed with T1DM before the age of 15 and that received a compulsory school grade in Sweden between 1991 and 1997.
 Due to missing information on the mother and/or the father, 10 individuals are excluded from the study.
 The outcome is a binary variable defined as equal to 1 if the individual has been hospitalized with a main or secondary diagnosis of T1DM with ketoacidosis, hyperosmolarity, lactic acidosis, hypoglycaemic coma and/or coma.
 The outcome, i.e., hospitalization, is measured after the grade is received and in the 10 years following.
-The 24 individuals that died before the end of this 10 years period are not included in the study.
+The 24 individuals that died before the end of this 10 year period are not included in the study, resulting in a sample size of 2234.
 The compulsory school grades in Sweden, at this time, are measured on a scale from one to five, five being the highest mark and the mean grade is computed as an overall measure.
-Individuals are defined as treated if their received mean grade, after nine years of compulsory school, is lower than the 20th percentile, in this case a mean grade lower than 2.6.
+Individuals are defined as treated if their received mean grade, after the ninth year of compulsory school, is lower than the 20th percentile, in this case a mean grade lower than 2.6.
 The possible observed confounders are; gender, age at onset of T1DM and socioeconomic characteristics of the parents.
-The socioeconomic variables are measured one year prior to receiving the grade, see Table \ref{desc} for a description.
+The socioeconomic variables are measured one year prior to receiving the grade, see Table \ref{desc} in Appendix \ref{tables} for a description.

-The algorithms in Table \ref{T1} are applied to the set of 22 covariates and the selection is performed using the kernel smoothing based method described in Section 2.
-Bandwidth thresholds are 0.5 for the discrete ordered covariates (educational level), 0.25 for the binary covariates, and 100 for the continuous covariates (age, income).
+The algorithms in Table \ref{T1} are applied to the set of 22 covariates and the selection is performed using the kernel smoothing based method described in Section \ref{NP}.
+Bandwidth thresholds are 100 for the continuous covariates (age, income) and 0.5 for the discrete ordered covariates (educational level).
+For the binary covariates a smaller threshold of 0.25 of the maximum bandwidth is chosen, since many of the covariates are believed to be a measure of the same characteristic, i.e., socioeconomic status.
+The cardinality of the chosen sets only increases with one or two for some of the selected sets if the threshold is increased to 0.5.
 Computations are performed with the software \texttt{R} \cite{R} and the package \texttt{CovSel} \cite{JSS} is used for subset selection.
+The software allows for specification of variables that should be retained in the selected subsets regardless of the results of the assessment of their significance.
+However, from discussions with diabetes scientists, none of the observed covariates are known confounders prior to the analysis.
+Thus, no such restriction on the chosen sets are made.
 The following subsets are selected,